GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 #### Survey Dataset

-The Survey Dataset facilitates reporting on surveys and scorecards in Envizi’s PowerReport framework.
+The Survey Dataset facilitates reporting on `surveys and scorecards` in Envizi’s PowerReport framework.

-The dataset includes all survey responses for all surveys where at least one question has been answered.
+The dataset `includes all survey responses` for all surveys where at least one question has been answered.
 Survey responses from locations where no answers have been provided by respondents will be excluded from the dataset.

 #### Daily Dataset

-This dataset comprises various daily metrics obtained from interval meter data.
+This dataset comprises various `daily metrics` obtained from `interval meter data`.
 This dataset is included as part of the Interval Meter Analytics module.

 # 3 Extract Reports